Olog/phoebus-olog-web-client/README.md

   ```

-   In this example the Olog-ES backend is deployed on the same host on port 8080.
+   In this example the Phoebus Olog backend is deployed on the same host on port 8080.
+If the